prcoder-1/ATARI-SXEGS-Cartridge/README.md

 When assembling the case, no additional fasteners, screws or glue are required.
 The case cover simply snaps into the body of the case, securing the PCB.

+Instructions for creating a binary firmware file to flash in SST39SF040:
+1. Download [CreaXin1](http://chomikuj.pl/ccwrc/users/XEGS/x_angel_ccwrc_atari_custom_cart,6059920787.7z(archive)) utilities and unpack it.
+2. Use 'Creaxin1.exe' utility from 'CreaXin1' folder to create 128 kB image file.
+Add XEX files to fill 128 kB ROM space and save as Xin1 SXEGS cartridge ROM file.
+3. Repeat step 2 four times to create four 128 kB images with different XEXs.
+4. Use 'XEGS merger.exe' utility from 'XEGS merger' folder to merge four 128 kB images into one 512 kB image.
+Add four 128 kB ROM images, choose 512 kB FLASH SIZE and press 'Create' button.
+   Enter name of the new SXEGS ROM file and save it.
+5. Flash 512 kB ROM image into SST39SF040.
+Erase ROM chip, write image and verify it.
+6. Place the written chip in round hole IC socket or solder it into PCB.

 [![Grey Cartridge with Red Logo in ATARI](photos/small/Grey%20Cartridge%20with%20Red%20Logo%20in%20ATARI.jpg)](photos/Grey%20Cartridge%20with%20Red%20Logo%20in%20ATARI.jpg)
 [![Black Cartridge](photos/small/Black%20Cartridge.jpg)](photos/Black%20Cartridge.jpg)
 [![Grey Cartridge with Red Logo](photos/small/Grey%20Cartridge%20with%20Red%20Logo.jpg)](photos/Grey%20Cartridge%20with%20Red%20Logo.jpg)